 Which Rain Barrels are Least Likely to Leak?

 History of Rain Chains

-While the idea of a rain chain might seem relatively obscure to most of us, their history dates back centuries.
-Rain chains originate from Japan, where for hundreds of years, they have been used on temples and houses.
-The Japanese refer to them as “kusari doi” which literally translates into “chain gutter”.
+While the idea of a rain chain might seem relatively obscure to most of us, its history dates back centuries.
+Rain chains originate from Japan, where they have been used on temples and houses for hundreds of years.
+The Japanese refer to them as “kusari doi,” which translates into “chain gutter.”

-The Japanese invented rain chains as a means of collecting and directing run-off into basins.
-While many today have incorporated the idea of a rain chain into the rainwater harvesting system, the traditional means of allowing the water to collect into a small basin was used for spiritual and auditory purposes, not for rain harvesting.
-Despite the different materials and styles they come in, the molding of rain chains in Japan today is still being done by hand using copper.
+The Japanese invented rain chains to collect and direct run-off into basins.
+While many today have incorporated the rain chain into the rainwater harvesting system, the traditional means of allowing the water to collect into a small basin was used for spiritual and auditory purposes, not for rain harvesting.
+Despite their different materials and styles, the molding of rain chains in Japan today is still being done by hand using copper.

 Despite all its side uses, the rain chain is most renowned for its use as a means of directing water from the roof into a cistern.